Boris-Em/BEMSimpleLineGraph/README.md

 ### Requirements
 - Requires iOS 6 or later.
 The sample project is optimized for iOS 7.
 - Requires Automatic Reference Counting (ARC).
-- Optimized for ARM64 Architecture

 ### License
 See the [License](https://github.com/Boris-Em/BEMSimpleLineGraph/blob/master/LICENSE).
 You are free to make changes and use this in either personal or commercial projects.
-Attribution is not required, but it is appreciated.
-A little Thanks! (or something to that affect) would be much appreciated.
-If you use BEMSimpleLineGraph in your app, let us know.
+Attribution is not required, but it is welcomed.
+A little "Thanks!" (or something to that affect) would be much appreciated.
+If you use BEMSimpleLineGraph in your app, please let us know.

 ### Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.

 ### Sample App
 The iOS Sample App included with this project demonstrates how to correctly setup and use BEMSimpleLineGraph.
-You can refer to the sample app for an understanding of how to use and setup BEMSimpleLineGraph.
+Some features of the library are not used in the sample app.
+They are all documented in the [project's wiki](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki).

 ### Support
 [![Gitter chat](https://badges.gitter.im/Boris-Em/BEMSimpleLineGraph.png)](https://gitter.im/Boris-Em/BEMSimpleLineGraph)